theabhinav0231/Transformer/README.md

 # Transformer
-Transformer architecture implemented from scratch in PyTorch.
+Transformer architecture implemented from scratch in PyTorch with training and inference.